Fueled by skeptics, Huskers top Pittsburgh to roll into a national championship showdown with Wisconsin

 “We kind of settled in a little more and talked about breaking fingers,” Kubik said.
 “So that was the goal.
 Not actually breaking them, but kind of.
 But, yeah, we just we were just trusting Nicklin to put up great balls and using our vision to find the hands and get swings and kills.”

-The Nebraska crowd was double or triple or more than that of the Panthers, but Nebraska’s play in the first set didn’t make that an advantage.
+The Nebraska crowd was double, triple or more than that of the Panthers, but Nebraska’s play in the first set didn’t make that an advantage.
 That changed during the second set.
 For the two matches combined there was an announced attendance of 16,531.

 The third set was back-and-forth most of the way, until it wasn’t.
 That’s because Stivrins served a 6-0 run.
 That’s about the time Nebraska went from an 18-17 deficit to a 23-18 lead.
 Soon, Nebraska had a 2-1 match lead.